juan-123456/BigData2020UTM-1/README.md

    ![alt text](https://docs.microsoft.com/es-es/azure/architecture/data-guide/images/etl.png)
 Frequently, the three phases of the ETL process run in parallel to save time.
 For example, while data is being extracted, a transformation process on the data already received and preparation for loading may be working, and a load process may begin to work on the prepared data, instead of having to wait for That ends the entire extraction process.

+***

++ Statistical data analysis: They are basically of 2 types, continuous data and discrete data.
+The continuous information is the one that cannot be told.
+For example, the intensity of a light can be measured but cannot be counted.
+Discreet information is what can be told.
+For example, you can count the number of bulbs.
+Continuous data in the analysis of statistical data is distributed under the function of continuous distribution, which can also be called the probability density function or fdp
+The discrete data in the statistical data analysis is distributed under the discrete distribution function, which can also be called the probabilized mass function fmp.